heimskr/why/ISA.md

 > `lui: imm -> $rd`
 > `000000001101` `......` `0000000` `ddddddd` `iiiiiiiiiiiiiiiiiiiiiiiiiiiiiiii`

 Loads an immediate value into the upper half of the word at `rd`.
-The lower half is replaced with zeroes.
+The lower half is not affected.

 ## <a name="ops-comp-r"></a>Comparisons (R-Types)